 Memorializing a loved one in this way does require a special permit.
-This permit is not available online, but can be obtained from the superintendent by contacting the park through email, e-mail us.
+This permit is not available online, but can be obtained by contacting the park through email.

 If you do decide to request such a memorial service, please be aware that there are some rules that must be observed.

 - The chosen site must be no less than 300 feet from any buildings, towers, or historic sites, including historic structures such as the Old Point Loma Lighthouse.

 - The chosen site must be no less than 150 feet away from other developed areas, e.g. roads, and picnic areas.